Optional. Enable this value by adding it to the profile and setting it equal to ON.

 |color-convert-action||The type of color conversion.
 The values available include convert and decalibrate.
 The default value is convert.
 The decalibrate setting means that the system will decalibrate calibrated color spaces in the PDF document.

-If a color profile (.icc file) is assigned to a PDF document, or to a feature of that PDF document, such as an image, the document or image is referred to as “calibrated.”
+If a color profile (.icc file) is assigned to a PDF document, or to a feature in of that PDF document, such as an image, the document or image is referred to as “calibrated.”
+This color profile will be used when rendering colors for that document.

 |convert-intent||Use this setting to specify the color translation method for colors that are outside the gamut of the color profile.
 The intent lets the software determine how to substitute a color that can be written to the file.
 You can select from a list of standard strategies to apply when converting the colors in that original PDF document.